 Amanda Knox was found guilty of murder today by an Italian court, the latest twist in a murder case that goes back to 2007.

-The judge sentenced Knox to 28 years and six months in prison.
+The judge sentenced Knox to 28 years in prison.
 Her former Italian boyfriend Raffaele Sollecito and co-defendant was sentenced to 25 years.

 They were found guilty of the 2007 murder of her former roommate Meredith Kercher in a cottage they shared in Perugia, Italy.